adriano-grimolizzi/parking-app-rest/README.md

 mvn clean spring-boot:run
 ```

+## Testing
+You can find in the root directory a Postman collection with all the necessary requests.

+## Also see
-Also see: https://github.com/adriano-grimolizzi/parking-app for a non REST API.
+https://github.com/adriano-grimolizzi/parking-app for a non REST API.